Frequently Asked Questions

 General

-How can I become a lender at integratedCAPITAL?
+How can I become a lender at E2EFi Platforms?

-Our primary sources of capital are some of Australias 250 Rich Listed Individuals and Family Offices. integratedCAPITAL accepts new lenders by invitation only at this time.
-If you are interested in becoming a lender with integratedCAPITAL, please contact us.
+Our primary sources of capital are Family Offices.
+If you are interested in becoming a lender please contact us.

 Why must I submit bank account details when registering with integratedCAPITAL?